 Van Hengel welcomed us with friendly curiosity, intrigued by our mutual love of good coffee and eclectic music.
 During our time at Black Gold, we enjoyed cappuccinos while we listened to a variety of funk, rock, jazz and minimalist tape loops.
 There’s no corporate soundtrack here – it’s entirely possible to grab a coffee in the morning while listening to the Isley Brothers and have a second in the afternoon while ruminating to John Cage.

-Black Gold exclusively uses locally sourced White Label beans.
+Black Gold exclusively used locally sourced White Label beans at the time of our visit.
 We liked our cappuccinos so much we returned for a repeat performance.
 Since Black Gold is just a 10-minute walk from the train station, our return visit was as inevitable as rain.
 FYI, it rains a lot in Amsterdam.

 Black Gold Amsterdam is located at Korte Koningsstraat 13 H, 1011 EX Amsterdam, Netherlands.